National Garment Workers Federation

 The National Garment Workers Federation (NGWF) is a registered national trade union federation of garment workers in Bangladesh.
 With 87 registered factory unions, it is considered one of the four main federations of garment workers' unions.
-NGWF is the initiator and a member of the Bangladesh Garments Workers Unity Council and a member of the Bangladesh Center for Workers' Solidarity.
+NGWF is the initiator anda member of the Bangladesh Garments Workers Unity Council and a member of the Bangladesh Center for Workers' Solidarity.
 It is affiliated with the IndustriALL Global Union and one of the signatories of the Bangladesh Accord.

 Organisation

 The central office of NGWF is situated in Dhaka.
 There are 11 branch offices in various garment industrial zones around Bangladesh, organising 87 registered factory unions and 1261 factory committees.
 NGWF claims to currently have 41,303 members in total, with 23,520 of those being women and 17,783 men.
 These elect the Central Executive Committee on a biannual basis.
 Of the 30 members of that committee, 15 are women, including the general secretary, vice president and treasurer.